-Before students complete the enrollment and registration process, the program or institution must apprise them of appropriate and relevant policies regarding registration, withdrawal, and under what circumstances the program refunds any student fees paid.
+Before students complete the enrollment and registration process, the program or language institution must inform them of appropriate and relevant policies regarding registration, withdrawal, and under what circumstances the program issues refunds for any student fees paid.
+Students must receive written information regarding the services for which the student has paid.